 Luis Suarez moved to Barcelona in the summer of 2014 for a fee reported to be between £65 million and £75 million, making him the world's third most expensive player of all time.
 He formed part of the deadliest front three in world football, alongside Leo Messi and Neymar Jr.

-In 2014-15, he was a key part of the team that won a historic treble of Champions League, La Liga and the Copa del Rey.
+In 2014-15, he was a key part winning a historic treble of Champions League, La Liga and the Copa del Rey.

 Suarez has also enjoyed a successful career for Uruguay.
 At the 2010 World Cup finals in South Africa, he played up front with Diego Forlan, forming possibly the most lethal strikeforce at the tournament.
 In a successful tournament for them, Uruguay made it as far as the semi-finals.